MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/controls/common-properties.md

 ### [`MinimumHeightRequest`](xref:Xamarin.Forms.VisualElement.MinimumHeightRequest)

-The `MinimumHeightRequest` property is a `double` value that determines the smallest desired height of the control.
-For more information, see [Request properties](#request-properties).
+The `MinimumHeightRequest` property is a `double` value that determines how overflow is handled when two elements are competing for limited space.
+Setting the `MinimumHeightRequest` property allows the layout process to scale the element down to the minimum dimension requested.
+If no `MinimumHeightRequest` is specified, the default value is -1 and the layout process will consider the `HeightRequest` to be the minimum value.
+This means that elements with no `MinimumHeightRequest` value will not have scalable height.

+For more information, see [Minimum request properties](#minimum-request-properties).

 ### [`MinimumWidthRequest`](xref:Xamarin.Forms.VisualElement.MinimumWidthRequest)

-The `MinimumWidthRequest` property is a `double` value that determines the smallest desired width of the control.
-For more information, see [Request properties](#request-properties).
+The `MinimumWidthRequest` property is a `double` value that determines how overflow is handled when two elements are competing for limited space.
+Setting the `MinimumWidthRequest` property allows the layout process to scale the element down to the minimum dimension requested.
+If no `MinimumWidthRequest` is specified, the default value is -1 and the layout process will consider the `WidthRequest` to be the minimum value.
+This means that elements with no `MinimumWidthRequest` value will not have scalable width.

+For more information, see [Minimum request properties](#minimum-request-properties).

 ### [`Opacity`](xref:Xamarin.Forms.VisualElement.Opacity)